rakeshkumar1019/Front-End-Interview-Preparation/javascript/execution_context.md

 ---
 ## 📚 The Call Stack

-The **Call Stack** is a LIFO (Last In, First Out) structure used to track the order of execution contexts.
+The **Call Stack** is a LIFO (Last In, First Out) structure used to track the order of execution of execution contexts.

 ---